welliam/data-structures/README.md

 the node's value.
 This allows for quick searching of inserted values.
 The binary search tree is used in sorting algorithms and other situations where storing values with quick searching is needed.

+### Binary Search Tree Traversal

+The BST implementation has four types of traversal methods: breadth_first, and three depth first traversal methods:
+- pre_order, which orders the top node's value before iterating first upon the left and then upon the right branches,
+- post_order, which orders the left node's values before the right node's values before finally the top node's value,
+- in_order, which returns the binary search tree's values sorted